1dv023/syllabus/examination/exam-assignment-3/README.md

 ## Assignment report
 As a complement to your code you should provide a assignment report.
 You do this by answering these below questions **in your repositories README**.
+* What is the address to your application?
 * Describe what you have done to make your application secure, both in code and when configuring your application server
 * Describe the following parts, how you are using them and what their purpose is
   * Reversed proxy